-The National Coalition Against Censorship and the New York Film Academy are excited to present the 20th annual Youth Free Expression Film Contest.
+The National Coalition Against Censorship and the New York Film Academy are thrilled to present the 2025 Youth Free Expression Film Contest.

-Create a video (up to 3 minutes) using film, animation, photographs, music, or anything else to explore what AI and free speech means to you–a student, a citizen and a human.
+Create a video (up to 3 minutes) using film, animation, photographs, music, or any creative tools at your disposal to explore what “My Art, My Speech” means to you as a student, an artist, an advocate, and a human.

-You can also check out our workshop on filmmaking at home, past winners, Resources for First-Time Filmmakers, and a Filmmaker’s Guide to Copyright and Fair Use.
+You can also check out our workshop on filmmaking at home, the most recent winners, Resources for First-Time Filmmakers, and a Filmmaker’s Guide to Copyright and Fair Use.

 Awards & Prizes